rishabhprasad/ENSE375GroupA/Project 3/RoxanneHarrison.md

 | addPatientToRegion | invalidVIndex    | 20, 1  | False           | False         | Pass         |
 | addPatientToRegion | invalidHIndex    | 1, 10  | False           | False         | Pass         |

-The delete patient function implements the same index checking logic as the add patient function, with 0 min and maximum bound values.
-As explained above, the VIndex must be converted from an ascii value coming from PostalCode.java
+The `deleteAPatientFromRegion` function implements the same index checking logic as the add patient function, with 0 min and maximum bound values.
+As explained above, the VIndex must be converted from an ascii value coming from `PostalCode.java`

 ```javascript
 public boolean deleteAPatientFromRegion(int VIndex,int HIndex)